 To maintain the status quo, there is also a need for people to understand the high costs associated with sustainability in these areas, let alone creating more.
 If water continues to be available and sourced from the River Murray, the unavoidable rise in the cost of water will have a huge impact on future developmental opportunities.

 The answer to this is in planning and recognising the need for sacrifice in areas of minimal impact.
-In addition, there is a need for consistent views and a long term commitment to environmentally focussed areas.
+In addition, there is a need for consistent views and a long-term commitment to environmentally focused areas.